mer-hybris/hadk.sailfishos.org/mic.rst

 The default set of packages results in a minimal and functional root filesystem.

-It is forbidden to add proprietary/commercial packages to your image, because royalty fees need to be paid or licence constraints not allowing to redistribute them.
+It is forbidden to add proprietary/commercial packages to your image, because royalty fees need to be paid or licence constraints are not allowing to redistribute them.
 Examples:

-* jolla-xt9 (dictionary suggestions while typing)
+* jolla-xt9 (predictive text input)
 * sailfish-eas (Microsoft Exchange support)
-* aliendalvik (Android runtime support)
+* aliendalvik (Android™ Apps Support)
 * sailfish-maps
 * Any non-free audio/video codecs, etc.